sergavster/freenvest/Readme.txt

 subdirectories:
 - InterestRates, contains an F# library to compute interest rates and their effects on returns,
-- MyC4, an application used to test InterestRates using data relevant to lending on the MyC4 platform (www.myc4.com).
+- GuiWinForms, GUI components to visualize and edit data, uses Winforms 2.0,
+- Freenvest, the top-level application.

 * Current status